dps923/winter2020/topics/how-to-data-for-controller.md

 4. We need a reference to the manager, and
 we need the data as a collection

-In the *instance variables* declaration area of the class, declare an *empty* array of the desired data type.
+In the *instance variables* declaration area of the class, declare a *nil* object or an *empty* array of the desired data type.
+When necessary, declare a manager object too.
 Here's the code needed for each scenario:

 ```swift
 // Scenario 1 - no manager ref, single object